Allow deletion of Pending User, not yet activated

 Hi, new to Redmine...

 A necessary addition to the above feature is "resend activation email".
 I've written account activation systems from scratch for several customers, and there are always users who call/write and say "I didn't get my activation", usually due to spam blocking.
 Admins need the ability to resend the activation from the pending user record.
 Otherwise, we have to delete the user and start over, or worse yet, tell the user they're SOL and need to sign up again with a new email address.

-#5 Updated by Bill Richardson over 8 years ago
+#5 Updated by Bill Richardson almost 9 years ago

 Regarding the 'resending account activation' comment above, I've added a new feature issue to handle further discussion on this topic.
 I've also included a simple workaround for resending account activations.
 Find it here:

 #6 Updated by Anthony Cartmell over 8 years ago

 Being able to delete never-activated users would be most useful.
 If a user is in the "registered" state, they can't have done anything yet: so it must be safe to delete them from the users table, thus freeing up their email address, username, etc. for someone else to use.